renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 **Error**

-An error may be thrown if
+An error may be thrown if:

 - a `seed` does not exist in the provided `config`
 - the wallet is not currently indexed by your connected relayer, in which case you should `createWallet` or `lookupWallet`
 - the API request authorization is incorrect / missing

-### `deposit`
+### deposit

 Action for starting a `deposit` task on your connected relayer.
+Transfers ERC-20 tokens from your Arbitrum address to your Renegade wallet.

 :::warning

-You most likely want to use `executeDeposit` instead, as it will check for and execute ERC-20 allowances and permits as needed.
+You most likely want to use [`executeDeposit`](#executedeposit) instead, as it will check for and execute ERC-20 allowances and permits as needed.

 :::